Which Brake Line Wrench Is Right for My Vehicle?

 Brake line wrenches (flare nut wrenches or simply line wrenches) serve a specific purpose.
 Domestic cars often use 7/16-inch and imports 10 mm.

 Brake line wrenches (often called flare nut wrenches or simply line wrenches) serve a specific purpose in a mechanic’s toolbox.
 Several styles exist, but determining which brake line wrench is right for my vehicle isn’t really that hard.
 Most domestic cars use a 7/16-in. size, while imports typically use a 10 mm.
-Check out how to make this wrench tote for your workshop.

 Why Do I Need a Special Brake Line Wrench?